HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 The parameter `eps (ɛ)` must be chosen accordingly to perform clustering.
 If `ɛ` is too big many points will be density connected, if its too small the clustering will result in many meaningless clusters.
 A good approach is to try values ranging from 0.25 to 0.75.

-The cons of Dbscan are that selecting the optimal parameters eps, MinPts and metric can be difficult since it is very sensitive to any of the three params [[8]][A Brief Overview of Outlier Detection Techniques].
+The cons of Dbscan are that selecting the optimal parameters eps, MinPts and metric can be difficult since it is very sensitive to any of the three params [[Sergio Santoyo]][A Brief Overview of Outlier Detection Techniques].

-#### 5.3.2 Isolation Forests [[8]][A Brief Overview of Outlier Detection Techniques]
+#### 5.3.2 Isolation Forests [[Sergio Santoyo]][A Brief Overview of Outlier Detection Techniques]

 One of approaches to solving the imbalance problem is to discard the minority examples and treat it as a single-class (or anomaly detection) problem.
 Isolation forest implemented the concept.

 Isolation forest’s basic principle is that outliers are few and far from the rest of the observations.
 For prediction, it compares an observation against that splitting value in a “node”, that node will have two node children on which another random comparisons will be made.
 The number of “splittings” made by the algorithm for an instance is named: “path length”.
 As expected, outliers will have shorter path lengths than the rest of the observations.
-Also see the [notebook example](https://github.com/HsiangHung/MachineLearningNote/blob/master/anomaly%20detection/outlier_methods_sklearn.ipynb).
+Also see the [notebook example](https://github.com/HsiangHung/Machine_Learning_Note/blob/master/Anomaly_Detection/outlier_methods_sklearn.ipynb).

-The cons of isolation forest include that visualizing results is complicated, and if not correctly optimized, training time can be very long and computationally expensive [[8]][A Brief Overview of Outlier Detection Techniques].
+The cons of isolation forest include that visualizing results is complicated, and if not correctly optimized, training time can be very long and computationally expensive [[Sergio Santoyo]][A Brief Overview of Outlier Detection Techniques].

 ## 6. Time-Series Anomaly Detection